-I wasn’t going to post this for another week but my little man loves it so much that I couldn’t help but be excited to share.
+I wasn’t going to post this for another week but my little man loves this Valentine’s sensory tub so much that I couldn’t help but be excited to share.
 Sensory tubs are a fun way to include holiday themes in your house without putting up a million decorations.
 I like using natural things in sensory tubs if possible and the combination of the two beans is perfect for Valentine’s Day!

-Edited to add that I just discovered that there has been issues with dried kidney beans being toxic as few as 4-5 beans ingested could cause stomach upset and more please replace the red kidney beans in this sensory table with red lentils.
+Edited to add: I just discovered that there have been issues with dried kidney beans being toxic.
+As few as 4-5 beans ingested could cause stomach upset and more.
+Therefore, it is important to replace the red kidney beans in this sensory tub with red lentils.

-- Add the beans and lentils into the pan.
-Let your little on play for a bit.
+- Add the beans and lentils to the pan.
+Next, let your little one play for a bit.
 Then ask if they want to make it even cooler?!

-Remember that sensory tables and tubs are messy.
-Be prepared to use the dust buster, or broom a lot.
-Our rule is that ooops spills are accidents ( and we have a lot of those!) and you don’t get in trouble for accidents.
-If you spill on purpose you get one warning then the tub is put away until tomorrow and we will try again.
+Remember that sensory tables and tubs are messy when you use them.
+Of course, using the dustbuster or broom a lot is typical.
+Our rule is that ooops spills are accidents (and we have a lot of those!) and you don’t get in trouble for accidents.
+If you spill on purpose, you get one warning then the Valentine’s sensory tub is put away until tomorrow when we will try again.
 It’s worked for us and kept both of us from getting too hung up on messes and focusing instead on the activity at hand.

 Books!

-Check out these reader favorites sent in last year.
+Check out these reader favorites, sent in last year.
 Do you have a favorite Valentine book?
-Leave the title in the comments!
+Be sure to leave the title in the comments when you’re finished!

 Sent in by Amber @ Librarianism Chronicles